Human history: Americas

 Several European powers colonized the Americas, largely displacing the native populations and conquering the advanced civilizations of the Aztecs and Inca.
 Diseases introduced by Europeans devastated American societies, killing 60–90 million people by 1600 and reducing the population by 90–95%.
 In some cases, colonial policies included the deliberate genocide of indigenous peoples.
-Spain, Portugal, Britain, and France all made extensive territorial claims, and undertook large-scale settlement, including the importation of large numbers of African slaves.
+Spain, Portugal, Britain, and France all made extensive territorial claims, and they undertook large-scale settlement, including the importation of large numbers of African slaves.
 One side-effect of the slave trade was cultural exchange through which various African traditions found their way to the Americas, including cuisine, music, and dance.
 (Note: In Brazil, this influence resulted in the development of Capoeira.)
 Portugal claimed Brazil, while Spain seized the rest of South America, Mesoamerica, and southern North America.
 The Spaniards mined and exported prodigious amounts of gold and silver, leading to a surge in inflation known as the Price Revolution in the 16th and 17th centuries in Western Europe.

 In North America, Britain colonized the east coast while France settled the central region.
 Russia made incursions into the northwest coast of North America.
 France lost its North American territory to England and Spain after the Seven Years' War (1756–1763).
-Britain's Thirteen Colonies declared independence as the United States in 1776, ratified by the Treaty of Paris in 1783, ending the American Revolutionary War.
+Britain's Thirteen Colonies declared independence as the United States in 1776, (Note: They were led by the Founding Fathers, who included George Washington, Benjamin Franklin, John Adams, and Thomas Jefferson.) ratified by the Treaty of Paris in 1783, ending the American Revolutionary War.
 In 1791, African slaves launched a successful rebellion in the French colony of Saint-Domingue.
 France won back its continental claims from Spain in 1800, but sold them to the United States in the Louisiana Purchase of 1803.

 Modern

 Long nineteenth century

 James Watt's steam engine powered the Industrial Revolution.

 The long nineteenth century traditionally starts with the French Revolution in 1789, (Note: Some historians use a different periodization, saying that it began as early as 1750 or as late as 1800.) and lasts until the outbreak of World War I in 1914.
 It saw the global spread of the Industrial Revolution, the greatest transformation of the world economy since the Neolithic Revolution.
 The Industrial Revolution began in Great Britain around 1770 and used new modes of production—the factory, mass production, and mechanization—to manufacture a wide array of goods faster while using less labor than previously required.
+As a consequence of the tensions between the ruling elite and the working class that had been raised by the Industrial Revolution, this led to massive political upheavals, with individuals such as Karl Marx being major figureheads within the movement.

 Industrialization raised the global standard of living but caused upheaval as factory owners and workers clashed over wages and working conditions.
 Along with industrialization came modern globalization, the increasing interconnection of world regions in the economic, political, and cultural spheres.
 Globalization began in the early 19th century and was enabled by improved transportation technologies such as railroads and steamships.